-This module explores a number of historical and contemporary ethical and political debates about sexuality within feminist and queer theory.
+This module explores a number of historical and contemporary ethical and political debates about sexuality within feminist theory.
 It is divided into four parts.

 First the module will introduce students to what have been called “The Feminist Sex Wars” – a number of divisive disagreements around sexual issues that took place between feminists in the 1970s and 80s.
 These “sex wars” were touched upon in the first module when we considered “sex negative” (or anti-pornography) and “sex positive” feminisms.
 The central issues in the sex wars were pornography and sex work, but other sexual issues were also hotly debated, such as gender roles in lesbian relations and BDSM.